samcaf/ResolvedEnergyCorrelators/README.md

 ## Usage

-After installation, you can start computing Energy Correlators using the following commands.
+After installation, you are ready to start computing Energy-Weighted Correlations!

 ### Jet Properties

-To generate histogram files with the keyword `opendata_test` in the directory `./output/jet_properties/`, try running the following command; you can look at/use/modify the plotting tools in `./plot/jet_properties` for some example plots of jet masses.
+To generate histogram files containing jet properties (mass, transverse momentum, pseudorapidity, etc.) with the keyword `opendata_test` in the directory `./output/jet_properties/`, try running the following command:
-Additional examples, including examples for computing ENCs in Pythia, can be found in `./bin/`.
 ```
 ./write/jet_properties --use_opendata true --n_events 100000 --nbins 100 --file_prefix opendata_test
 ```
+You can look at/use/modify the plotting tools in `./plot/jet_properties` for some example plots of jet masses.
+Additional examples, including examples for computing ENCs in Pythia, can be found in `./bin/`.

 ### New Angles on Energy Correlators

-To generate files containing N-Point Energy Correlators (ENCs) with the keyword `opendata_test` in the directory `./output/new_encs/`, try running the following commands; you can use the plotting tools in `./plot/encs`, which can be modified to produce your own versions of the plots from [2410.xxxx].
+To generate files containing N-Point Energy Correlators (ENCs) with the keyword `opendata_test` in the directory `./output/new_encs/`, try running one of the commands below.

+You can use the plotting tools in `./plot/encs`, which can be modified to produce your own versions of the plots from [2410.xxxx].
-Additional examples, including examples for computing ENCs in Pythia, can be found in `./bin/`.
+Additional examples for computing ENCs, including examples for computing ENCs in Pythia, can be found in `./bin/`.

 #### Projected ENCs (PENCs)